gtanczyk/genaicode/docs/design/overview.md

 5. **Dependency Analysis**: Can analyze and include dependencies of files marked for code generation.
 6. **Linting Integration**: Incorporates lint checks before and after code generation to maintain code quality.
 7. **Vision Capabilities**: Supports image input processing for visual-based code generation tasks.
+8. **Interactive and UI Modes**: Provides both command-line and graphical interfaces for executing tasks.
+9. **Context Optimization**: Reduces token usage by focusing on relevant parts of the codebase during generation tasks.

 ## How It Works